Lifetimes of metastable windy states in two-dimensional Rayleigh-B\'enard convection with stress-free boundaries: Discussion and conclusions

 \section{Discussion and conclusions}

 This first investigation of the lifetime statistics of windy convection in 2D stress-free RBC has been specific to flow with $Pr=10$ and a horizontal period 8 times the layer height.
 Over the studied range of $9\times10^6\le Ra\le 2.25\times10^7$, the wind-to-roll transition behaves as a memoryless random process, and the ratio of mean wind lifetime to free-fall time scales approximately like $Ra^4$.
 The corresponding ratio of mean lifetime to diffusive time scales like $Ra^{3.5}$.
 While $Ra$ varies only by a factor of 2.5 over the range of our simulations, the mean lifetimes vary by a factor of almost 40.
 This range is large enough to see clearly that the mean lifetimes are better described by power-law scaling with $Ra$ than by exponential or superexponential dependence on $Ra$.
-Whether this scaling differs at other Prandtl numbers and horizontal periods remains to be studied.
-Power-law dependence on $Ra$ has been suggested also for mean switching times between different large scale circulation patterns in RBC \citep{wang2018mechanism,chen2019emergence}.
+Whether this scaling differs at other Prandtl numbers and horizontal periods remains to be studied; both parameters are known to affect the $Ra$ values at which windy states occur in RBC \citep{wang2020zonal} as well as in penetrative convection \citep{Fuentes2021}.
+Power-law dependence on $Ra$ has been suggested also for mean switching times between different large-scale circulation patterns in RBC \citep{wang2018mechanism,chen2019emergence}.